Rosa María Andrés Rodríguez

 Rosa María Andrés Rodríguez (born 29 May 1977) is a former professional Spanish tennis player.
 Her highest singles and doubles rankings are 152 and No. 81, respectively.

-Biography
+Career overview

-In her career, Andrés won eight ITF Women's Circuit singles titles, 28 doubles titles and one WTA Tour doubles title.
+In her career, Andrés won eight singles and 28 doubles titles on the ITF Women's Circuit and one doubles title on the WTA Tour.

-In 2005, Andrés partnered Andreea Vanc to win her first and only WTA title, winning the doubles event in Strasbourg, France.
+In 2005, Andrés partnered Andreea Vanc to win her first and only Tour title, winning the doubles event in Strasbourg, France.

-Andrés played at Grand Slam tournaments on multiple occasions, but failed to qualified in singles and could not make it past round one in doubles.
+Andrés played at Grand Slam tournaments on multiple occasions, but failed to qualify in singles and could not make it past round one in doubles.
 She also did not manage to win an ITF title bigger than $25k events.

-Rosa retired from professional tennis, after losing in round one of the women's doubles event of the 2005 US Open.
+She retired from tennis, after losing in round one of the women's doubles event of the 2005 US Open.